 Pocket Planets was done for Ludum Dare 38, but not submitted as it wasn't quite finished in time.

-As I still don't have any time to finish it off at the moment, I'm releasing it as-is, including source with the bonus of the project being able to load and run in the Trial version of GameMaker Studio 2!
+As I still don't have any time to finish it off at the moment, I'm releasing it as-is, including source of the project for GameMaker Studio 2!

 There's likely bugs still so I wouldn't go using this straight off as a base for something else, without testing.

 It is, however, an interesting little look at how much you could cram into the old resource limited version of GameMaker Studio 2.. there's still resources available to expand it further, for instance, and further cleanup to do that'd give even more space to add things.

 I'd like to go back to it, but that won't be for a long time.